-- 1.1 The County Council may engage such staff (referred to as officers) as it considers necessary to carry out its functions. - 1.2 The County Council may engage such Chief Officers with departmental or service responsibilities as it considers necessary. - 1.3 The County Council may from time to time add to, vary or reduce the number, designation and areas of responsibility of posts of Chief Officer. - 1.4 The following officers are the current Chief Officers of the County Council: - Chief Executive and Head of Paid Service - Director for Families and Communities and Deputy Chief Executive - Director for Economy, Infrastructure and Skills - Director for Corporate Services - Director of Health and Care - 1.5 The Head of Paid Service will determine and publicise a description of the overall departmental structure of the Council showing the management structure and deployment of officers.
+- 1.1 The County Council may engage such staff (referred to as officers) as it considers necessary to carry out its functions. - 1.2 The County Council may engage such Chief Officers with departmental or service responsibilities as it considers necessary. - 1.3 The County Council may from time to time add to, vary or reduce the number, designation and areas of responsibility of posts of Chief Officer. - 1.4 The following officers are the current Chief Officers of the County Council: - Chief Executive and Head of Paid Service - Deputy Chief Executive and Director of Corporate Services - · Director for Children and Families - Director for Economy, Infrastructure and Skills - Director of Health and Care - 1.5 The Head of Paid Service will determine and publicise a description of the overall departmental structure of the Council showing the management structure and deployment of officers.
 This is appended as Appendix 5.